 While each service varies, the process of benchmarking, or analyzing data, can take 3-6 months on average.
 Ordinances such as Newton BERDO are already in effect across the country, and deadlines are rapidly approaching.
 Retrieving historical building data will take time, especially when coordinating with property managers and utilities.

 Waiting until the last minute risks missing compliance windows, resulting in fines and enforcement penalties.
-Green Econome takes every measure to ensure complete and accurate data collection.
+VCA Green takes every measure to ensure complete and accurate data collection.
 The sooner you reach out, the sooner you will reach compliance.

 RELEVANT SERVICES